walac/walac.github.io/_posts/2026-08-20-jumplabels.md

 repeat”.
 Roughly:

 1.  **Fetch** bytes from the instruction cache (I-cache / L1i).
-2.  **Decode** those bytes into microcodes (variable-length on x86 — an instruction can be 1–15 bytes).
+2.  **Decode** those bytes into micro-ops (variable-length on x86 — an instruction can be 1–15 bytes).
 3.  **Execute** out of order, with a **branch predictor** guessing which way conditional branches go so the pipeline stays full.
 4. Commit results in order.

-Two consequences follow from that pipeline, and together they are the entire performance case for jump labels.
-The first is about what a naive `if (feature_enabled)` check actually costs.
+Branch prediction can hide a well-predicted `if`, but not the load that feeds it.
 Out-of-order execution and branch prediction make the *branch itself* close to free: predict correctly often enough and there is no pipeline flush to pay for.
-But prediction only hides the cost of guessing which way a branch goes - it does nothing about the `feature_enabled` **load** that feeds the guess.
-That load still has to happen on every single hit of the path, whether or not the predictor gets the branch right, and it still claims a real data-cache access and an execution port each time.
-Under cache pressure, or if some other CPU ever writes that flag and bounces its cache line out from under you, the “cheap” branch stops being cheap at all.
+The `feature_enabled` **load** that feeds the guess still happens on every hit, and it still claims a data-cache access and an execution port each time.
+Under cache pressure, or if some other CPU writes that flag and bounces its cache line, the “cheap” branch stops being cheap at all.

-The second consequence is the whole point of jump labels: an unconditional `nop` or an unconditional `jmp` sidesteps that entire problem, because there is no flag to load and no condition to evaluate.
-The “off” path can be literally empty work for the frontend - decode a `nop`, move on - with no cache line to bounce and nothing for the branch predictor to even weigh in on.
+An unconditional `nop` or `jmp` has no flag to load and no condition to evaluate.
+The “off” path is empty work for the frontend — decode a `nop`, move on — with no cache line to bounce and nothing for the branch predictor to weigh in on.

 ### 4.2 x86 instruction encoding: JMP and NOP {#x86-instruction-encoding-jmp-and-nop}